LocallyTrivialSeminar/LocallyTrivialSeminar.github.io/index.md

 The expectation is that if you are regularly attending the seminar, you will at some point speak.
 Your talk doesn't need to be polished or fully complete, just pick a topic that you find interesting.
 We especially encourage you to work through examples that you find have helped illucidate a complicated topic!
 Some examples of things on could talk about:
 - How does K-theory appear in differential topology
 - What is the $S_\bullet$ consturction and why is it useful
+- Who cares about higher concordances in $\infty$-cateogry theory
+-

 ## Organizers ##